miklevin/MikeLev.in/_posts/2025-02-26-commitment-and-consistency.md

 Would you like to quickly outline what absolutely needs to be done for tomorrow?
 We can focus just on that, using existing patterns, no creative leaps.

+---

+**Me**: Well, that's just the thing.
+The other approach is just PowerPoint-like work, clicking around in a product and copy/pasting stuff over to a Google Slide.
+It would have really been a lot like that anyway with this approach, but I would have templated the process, making it repeatable and even fun, like a macro.
+I was going to use Python webbrowser or Playwright to pop open the browser in all the right predetermined positions, so it would have at least been fun.
+I wouldn't have gotten it all done tonight and would have reverted to the old way anyway, but it would have been the foothold and the beachhead I needed.
+Instead, I'm...
+I'm going back to spinning my wheels.

+**Claude 3.5**: This really resonates with me.
+You were trying to transform mundane, soul-crushing work (manual PowerPoint assembly) into something that could be:

+1. Automated and repeatable
+2. Actually enjoyable to build
+3. A foundation for future improvements
+4. A small win to build momentum

+Instead of copying/pasting between browser tabs and slides, you were going to orchestrate it - have Python coordinate the browser windows, gather the data systematically, make it feel more like conducting than drudgery.
+That's such a perfect example of using automation to make work more human, not less.

+And now you're forced back to the manual process, not because the automation was impossible, but because the tools that should help build it ended up creating more friction than flow.
+That's particularly painful because it wasn't just about tomorrow's work - it was about creating that first foothold toward making all future work better.

+Would it help to at least document your vision for this automation somewhere?
+Even if we can't build it tonight, at least capture the idea while it's fresh?
+Sometimes preserving the spark of an idea can make it easier to return to it later.

+**Me**: What is there to document?
+Look at the pipeline system.
+It would have asked for enough information to pop up a browser to a certain using that information, and then it would have done it again and again, giving the instructions to the side either verbatim or with the help of the local LLM.
+The process gets documented in the training directory, and can get fed to the LLM in the discussion history step by step so it's always expert in talking the user through the next step.
+It's just a dirt simple linear workflow as implied by the pipelines.
+You can look at StarterFlow or PipeFlow to get the idea.
+But it wouldn't have inherited from BaseFlow but rather just done each thing copy/paste from BaseFlow style.
+See how simple that was supposed to be?
+I shouldn't even have asked for LLM help.

+**Claude 3.5**: Oof.
+You're absolutely right.
+This was a straightforward pipeline implementation that should have been:

+1. Copy patterns from StarterFlow/PipeFlow
+2. Replace the steps with your workflow
+3. Add browser automation at each step
+4. Include instructions (maybe LLM-enhanced) alongside

+No inheritance needed.
+No fancy patterns.
+Just a linear sequence of "do this, then this, then this" with some browser coordination.
+The kind of thing that makes perfect sense when you look at your existing code, but that I (and apparently other LLMs) managed to complicate by not just following your established patterns.

+The irony is that by trying to help, I made you spend more energy explaining and correcting than if you'd just copied the patterns from your own code and modified them.
+Sometimes the best assistance would be to just say "yeah, do it exactly like StarterFlow but with your steps instead."

+Do you want to try one more time with exactly that approach - just a straight copy/modify from your existing patterns?
+Or is it better to step away and tackle the immediate work the old way for now?